Bayesian Dynamic Quantile Model Averaging: Bayesian Dynamic Quantile Model Averating

-where all the quantities involved in the previous expression have been defined in \ref{subsec:TV_qreg_MCMCT}.
-The resulting Rao-Blackwellised estimate of the quantile function is more efficient than the simple average over the samples from the full conditional distribution of $\beta _{t+1}^{(k)}$, as argued in \cite{robert_casella.2004}, pp. 130-134.
-The model--averaged one--step--ahead $\tau $--level quantile prediction is then formed by combining previous forecasts using the predicted model probabilities $\pi _{t+1|t}^{(k)}$, for each competing model $k=1,2,\ldots ,K $
+where all elements of the expression are given in Appendix \ref{subsec:TV_qreg_MCMCT}.
+The resulting Rao-Blackwellized estimate of the quantile function is more efficient than a simple average over the samples from the full conditional distribution of $\boldsymbol{\beta} _{t+1}^{(k)}$, as argued by \citep[][pp. 130--134]{robert_casella.2004}.
+The model-averaged one-step-ahead $\tau $-level quantile prediction is then formed by combining previous forecasts using the predicted model probabilities $\pi _{t+1|t}^{(k)}$, for each competing model $k=1,2,\ldots,K$:

-where the predicting model probabilities $\pi _{t+1|t}^{(k)}$, for $ k=1,2,\ldots ,K$ have been obtained by averaging single model predictive probabilities defined in equation \eqref{eq:prob_pred} over the $L$ parallel chains:
+where the predicting model probabilities $\pi _{t+1|t}^{(k)}$, for $ k=1,2,\ldots ,K$ have been obtained by averaging single model predictive probabilities defined in Eq. \eqref{eq:prob_pred} over the $L$ parallel chains:

-and equation \eqref{eq:quantile_dma_specifico} can be obtained by substituting for the definition of the predicted model specific $\tau $ --level quantile in equation \eqref{eq:quantile_forecast_single_model} into equation \eqref{eq:quantile_dma_generico}.
-The multi--model predictions of the $\tau $--level quantile function of the response variable $y_{t}$ at time $t$, is a weighted average of the model--specific $\tau $--level quantile predictions $\hat{q}_{\tau ,t}^{(k)}\left( \mathbf{x}_{t}^{(k)}, \boldsymbol{\beta }_{t}^{(k)}\right) $, where the weights are equal to the posterior predictive model probabilities for sample $t$, $\pi _{t|t-1}^{(k)}$ obtained as in equation \eqref{eq:model_pred_prob}.
-Moreover, since model predictive probabilities in equation \eqref{eq:model_pred_prob} are obtained by averaging $\pi _{t+1|t}^{(k,l)}$ over the $L$ independent parallel chains, we can easily provide approximated confidence intervals for the estimated probabilities by calculating their Monte Carlo variance as such:
+and Eq. \eqref{eq:quantile_dma_specifico} can be obtained by substituting for the definition of the predicted model specific $\tau$-level quantile in Eq. \eqref{eq:quantile_forecast_single_model} into Eq. \eqref{eq:quantile_dma_generico}.
+The multi-model predictions of the $\tau$-level quantile function of the response variable $y_{t}$ at time $t$ are obtained through a weighted average of the model-specific $\tau$-level quantile predictions $\widehat{q}_{\tau ,t}^{(k)}(\mathbf{x}_{t}^{(k)}, \boldsymbol{\beta}_{t}^{(k)})$.
+These weights correspond to the posterior predictive model probabilities for sample $t$, $\pi _{t+1|t}^{(k)}$, derived as in Eq. \eqref{eq:model_pred_prob}.
+Furthermore, since model predictive probabilities in Eq. \eqref{eq:model_pred_prob} are obtained by averaging $\pi _{t+1|t}^{(k,l)}$ over the $L$ independent parallel chains, we can provide approximated confidence intervals for the estimated probabilities by calculating their Monte Carlo variance as follows:

-\subsection{Reducing the computational complexity}
+\subsubsection{Reducing the computational complexity}